 @hangtimp0d

-Join retired student-athlete and host, Tayler Onion, who is a self-proclaimed member of the “I used to get some hang time!” club.
-While her vertical isn’t what it once was, Onion is jumping into a new chapter — rebranding #TheBloomPod to Hang Time to focus on women’s sports, past, present, and future.
+Tayler Onion is a retired student-athlete and self-proclaimed member of the “I used to get some hang time!” club.
+While her vertical isn’t what it once was, Onion jumped into a new chapter earlier this year, rebranding her former podcast, The Bloom Pod, to 𝙃𝙖𝙣𝙜 𝙏𝙞𝙢𝙚 to focus on women’s sports—past, present, and future.

-Whether you’re a lifelong fan or just discovering the magic of women’s sports, this podcast invites you to listen, learn, and get some Hang Time with the people driving progress.
+Whether you’re a lifelong fan or just discovering the magic of women’s sports, join us to listen, learn, and get some 𝙃𝙖𝙣𝙜 𝙏𝙞𝙢𝙚 with the people driving progress.

 follow along on social media